Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Abstract

 \section{Abstract}

-Text-to-image diffusion models have drawn significant attention for their ability to generate diverse and high-fidelity images.
-However, when generating from multi-concept prompts, one concept token often dominates the generation, suppressing the others—a phenomenon we term the Dominant-vs-Dominated (DvD) imbalance.
-To systematically analyze this imbalance, we introduce DominanceBench and examine its causes from both data and architectural perspectives.
-Through various experiments, we show that the limited instance diversity in training data exacerbates the inter-concept interference.
-Analysis of cross-attention dynamics further reveals that dominant tokens rapidly saturate attention, progressively suppressing others across diffusion timesteps.
-In addition, head ablation studies show that the DvD behavior arises from distributed attention mechanisms across multiple heads.
-Our findings provide key insights into generative collapse, advancing toward more reliable and controllable text-to-image generation.
+Text-to-image diffusion models have attracted significant attention for their ability to generate diverse, high-fidelity images.
+However, in multi-concept generation, one concept token often dominates the output while others are suppressed—a phenomenon we term the Dominant-vs-Dominated (DvD) imbalance.
+To systematically study this failure mode, we introduce DominanceBench and examine its underlying causes from both data and internal-mechanistic perspectives.
+Our controlled fine-tuning study, which mimics concept learning during diffusion-model training, shows that concepts learned from visually homogeneous (low-variation) concept-specific training images exhibit stronger dominance when composed with others.
+Cross-attention analysis indicates that dominant tokens concentrate attention in early denoising steps, followed by reduced representation of competing concepts.
+Head-ablation analysis further shows that this dominance is distributed across attention heads rather than localized.
+Overall, these findings characterize DvD as a systematic concept-level failure mode and provide a basis for more reliable and controllable multi-concept generation.
+DominanceBench will be released upon publication. \keywords{Text-to-Image Generation \and Multi-Concept Generation \and Diffusion Models}